 - Traditional medical coverage does not begin to pay until you have satisfied your deductible. - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care.
 You are responsible for ensuring that your provider is a Plan provider.
 When applicable, you must use Plan facilities.
 You are responsible for verifying that your provider has arranged for your surgery or hospitalization in a Plan facility.
-We will not pay for services provided by a non-Plan provider or facility without our prior authorization. - Preventive care services listed in the previous section are covered at 100% (see page 86) and are not subject to the calendar year deductible. - The deductible is \$1,300 per person \$2,600 per Self Plus One enrollment, or \$2,600 per Self and Family enrollment.
+We will not pay for services provided by a non-Plan provider or facility without our prior authorization. - Preventive care services listed in the previous section are covered at 100% (see page 87) and are not subject to the calendar year deductible. - The deductible is \$1,300 per person \$2,600 per Self Plus One enrollment, or \$2,600 per Self and Family enrollment.
 The Self Plus One or Self and Family deductible can be satisfied by one or more family members.
 The deductible applies to all benefits under Traditional medical coverage.
 You must pay your deductible before your Traditional medical coverage may begin. - Under Traditional medical coverage, you are responsible for your coinsurance and copayments for covered expenses. - You are protected by an annual catastrophic maximum on out-of-pocket expenses for covered services.
 After your coinsurance, copayments and deductibles total \$5,000 per person, \$6,850 per Self Plus One enrollment or \$6,850 per Self and Family enrollment in any calendar year, you do not have to pay any more for covered services.
 However, certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as non-covered expenses). - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - Your physician must obtain prior authorization for some services, supplies, and drugs.
 Please refer to Section 3 for prior authorization information and to be sure which services require prior authorization.

-Benefit Description You pay After the calendar year deductible Deductible b coverage beg efore Traditional medical ins Section.
-In the deductible" we covered service e applies to almost all benefits in this e You pay column, we say "No then it does not apply.
-When you receive ces from network providers, you are paying the allowable charges until you actible. charge (less y et the deductible, we pay the allowable our coinsurance or copayment) until annual catastrophic out-of-pocket After you meet the deductible, you pay the indicated coincor copayments for covered services.
-You may choose to coinsurance and copayments from your HSA or HRA, or pay for them out-of-pocket. pay the
+Benefit Description You pay After the calendar year deductible Deductible before Traditional medical coverage begins The deductible applies to almost all benefits in this Section.
+In the You pay column, we say "No deductible" when it does not apply.
+When you receive covered services from network providers, you are responsible for paying the allowable charges until you meet the deductible.
+After you meet the deductible, we pay the allowable charge (less your coinsurance or copayment) until you meet the annual catastrophic out-of-pocket maximum.
+After you meet the deductible, you pay the indicated coinsurance or copayments for covered services.
+You may choose to pay the coinsurance and copayments from your HSA or HRA, or you can pay for them out-of-pocket.